kurokikaze/moonlands/cards.md

 # Triggered abilities

-- Gloves of Crystal
 - Motash
 - Staff of Korrits (also trigger on fucking banding)
 - Twee

-- Orothean Belt
+# May-abilities

+- Gloves of Crystal

 ## Delayed triggers